Computed Tomography (CT) - Sinuses

 The technologist begins by positioning patients on the CT examination table.

-For a CT scan of the sinuses, the patient is positioned lying flat on the back.
+For a CT scan of the sinuses, the patient is most commonly positioned lying flat on the back.
 The patient may also be positioned face-down with the chin elevated.

 Straps and pillows may be used to help the patient maintain the correct position and to hold still during the exam.